planetabhi/figma-library-analytics/README.md

 # Figma Library Analytics

-- Library analytics API
-- Enterprise only :/
+Library analytics.
+For the enterprise plan only :/